droyo/blog/content/9P/index.md

 tool runs a command, such as `go test`, in an acme window every time a directory changes.

-In a previous post I showed how to record protocol data for future testing.
 I have stored some protocol data from an example 9P session in the `testdata` directory.
 The `sample.client.9p` file contains sample messages coming from the client to the server, and the `sample.server.9p` file contains